kislyuk/keymaker/README.rst

 On instances that accept SSH logins:

 - Run ``keymaker install``.
-- Ensure processes launched by sshd have read-only access to IAM (most easily done by launching the instance with an instance profile/IAM role that has the IAMReadOnlyAccess policy attached).
+- Ensure processes launched by sshd have read access to IAM (most easily done by launching the instance with an instance profile/IAM role that has the IAMReadOnlyAccess policy attached).

 Usage